painebenjamin/app.enfugue.ai/README.md

 This instruction assumes you are using a variant of [Conda](https://docs.conda.io/projects/conda/en/stable/).
 1. Choose an environment in in the `environments/` directory that corresponds to your platform and hardware.
    1. If you have a powerful next-generation Nvidia GPU (3000 series and better with at least 12 GB of VRAM), use `tensorrt` for all of the capabilities of `cuda` with the added ability to compile TensorRT engines.
-   2. If you have any other Nvidia GPU or CUDA-capable device, use `cuda`.
+   2. If you have any other Nvidia GPU or CUDA-capable device, or do not plan to use `tensorrt`, use `cuda`.
+   3. If you are on a MacOS M1 or M2 device, use `macos-mps`.
+Other MacOS devices are not supported.
-   3. Additional graphics APIs for AMD and MacOS devices coming soon.
+   4. Additional graphics APIs for AMD devices coming soon.
 2. Run the command `conda env create -f <file_downloaded_above>`
 3. Run the command `conda activate enfugue`
 4. Run the command `enfugue run` to run the server.
 Issue a keyboard interrupt (Ctrl+C) to stop it.